Psychotherapy and Counselling

 - Trauma and post-traumatic stress disorder (PTSD)

-- Difficulties in relationships and interpersonal conflicts
+- Relationship difficulties and interpersonal conflicts

 - Unresolved grief and loss